rafeeban4/ideli/README.md

+This website sucks, check heroku for deploy info.
+HelloServlet has everything.

 # Using Heroku to deploy servlets and JSPs

 This tutorial will show you how to deploy and develop a Heroku app that runs servlets and JSPs.